utahnu/obs_dev/hist221/12 The Rise and Fall of American Hegemony.md

 Gore officially concedes to Bush

-> Now the U.S. Supreme Court has spoken.
+> "Now the U.S. Supreme Court has spoken.
 Let there be no doubt, while I strongly disagree with the court's decision, I accept it.
-I accept the finaltiy of this outcome which will be ratified next Monday in the Electoral College.
+I accept the finality of this outcome which will be ratified next Monday in the Electoral College.
+And tonight, for the sake of our unity of the people and the strength of our democracy, I offer my concession. . .
+Some have expressed concern that the unusual nature of this election might hamper the next president in the conduct of his office.
+I do not believe it need be so.
+President-elect Bush inherits a nation whose citizens will be ready to assist him in the conduct of his large responsibilities.
+I personally will be at his disposal, and I call on all Americans--I particularly urge all who stood with us--to unite behind our next president.
+This is America.
+Just as we fight hard when the stakes are high, we close ranks and come together when the contest is done."
 >
 > Al Gore - 2000 Concession Speech

-- [ ] finish Al Gore's concession speech
+- [x] finish Al Gore's concession speech ✅ 2023-04-20

 ---
 ---